AndreLouisCaron/smartmob-rfc/2-dotenv.rst

 Abstract
 ~~~~~~~~

-This document specifies syntax of the ``.env`` file, a format for describing
+This document specifies syntax of the ``.env`` file, a format for describing
 a set of environment variables that should be injected into one or more child
 processes when running them.